 Why People Love the My20 ELD

-The simplicity of the device and the interface is something that appeals to many drivers and fleet managers.
-There is simply no frills here, and at the same time it provides exceptional functionality.
-Calling it simple is a bit misleading, but simple it is.
+The simplicity of the device and the interface is something that appeals to many drivers.
+However, there are simply no frills here, and at the same time, it provides exceptional functionality.

-Drivers really enjoy the size of the device.
-This device does not get in the way and the reality is in the cab of a truck space is at a premium, so it’s nice to have a device that doesn’t add to the clutter.
+User really enjoys the size of the device.
+The device does not get in the way, and the reality is in the cab of a truck space is at a premium.
+Therefore, it’s nice to have a device that doesn’t add to the clutter.

 Why People Don’t Love the My20 ELD

-There have been reports that the my20 has bugs when it comes to recording data from various rigs.
-Sometimes it will record that a driver is on duty when the engine is idling, or vice versa.
-Either way, it seems a patch or some sort of instruction should take care of this issue.
+There have been reports that the device has bugs when it comes to recording data from various rigs.
+And, sometimes, it will record that a driver is on duty when the engine is idling, or vice versa.
+Either way, it seems a patch or some instruction should take care of this issue.

 Linxup ELD Devices

-The simplicity of this system very well could be its best asset and a main reason why people would choose to use the Linxup as opposed to others that may seem to offer more.
+The simplicity of this product could be its best asset.
+As well as the main reason why people would choose to use it as opposed to others.

 Why People Love the Linxup ELD

-Having the ability to connect via the OBD2 port, 6 pin and 9 pin ports make this a very versatile ELD.
-You don’t have to go looking for the different connections as they are all ready for you to use.
+You don’t, however, have to start looking for the different connections as they are all ready for you to use.

-Basic device means that you have the information you need – no more, no less.
-This is something that many will like because having all the different bells and whistles can make these ELDs a bit intimidating.
+And, this is something that many would like since having all the different bells and whistles can make things a bit intimidating.

 Why People Don’t Love the Linxup ELD

-Finally, though they advertise great customer service, many people experience high call wait times along with unresponsive people on the other end of the line.
+Finally, though they advertise excellent customer service, many people experience high call wait times.
+Also, unresponsive customer care reps on the other end of the line.

-Perhaps the most important part of the Stoneridge system is how they promote the easy connectivity of their system.
-Understanding that trucks have different adapters, Stoneridge makes sure that you have every adaptor for every type of truck.
-This is just the beginning of how they believe they can do a better job of ensuring that your ELD gives you everything that you need from it.
+Perhaps the most comfortable part of the Stoneridge system is the secure connectivity of the system.
+Since trucks have different adapters.
+Stoneridge, therefore, makes sure that you have every adaptor for every type of vehicle.

-With Stoneridge, they believe in giving you more as well.
-Your subscription fee includes services that are add ons for other companies, such as having IFTA reporting.
-Other companies – just to add IFTA – will charge you close to $50 per month.
-Stoneridge doesn’t do that; instead you get a whole host of services for a low price.
+However, other companies may charge you close to $50 per month to add IFTA function.
+Stoneridge doesn’t do that; instead, you get a whole host of services for a low price.

 What People Love About the Stoneridge ELD

-The next thing that is appreciated by Stoneridge users is how easy the system is to use – and this includes having different ports available regardless of what type of system your truck has – 6 pin, 9 pin, or OBD2 are all available.
+And this, however, includes having different ports available regardless of what type of system your truck has.
+6-pin, 9-pins, or OBD2 are all available.